hlapp/wirelesstags-js/README.md

 # wirelesstags - JavaScript API for the Wireless Sensor Tags platform

-Aims to provide a well-structured API to the [Wireless Sensor Tag] platform by interfacing with its [JSON Web Servive API].
+Aims to provide a well-structured API to the [Wireless Sensor Tag] platform by interfacing with its [JSON Web Service API].
 It is primarily intended, designed, and tested for server-side use through NodeJS.
 (However, making it usable within a browser is a future goal, and corresponding contributions are welcome too.)